anubhavcodes/scorer.py/README.md

 * create a command line option to run this notification system as a GUI.
 * Use twitter api to get the latest tweets based on match hastags and use it to feed the notifications when there is no score change.
 * Use a configuration file
-* Use arrows to navigate the command line interface.
 * Add documentation
 * Add an option for proxy server host and port
 That's all I could think for now.